flutter/website/using-ide-vscode.md

 ### Debugging visual layout issues

-During a debug session, several additional debugging commands will be added to the **Command Palette**, including:
+During a debug session, several additional debugging commands will be added to the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), including:

 * 'Toggle Baseline Painting': Causes each RenderBox to paint a line at each of its baselines.